-This best telescope for viewing planets has a coma-free optical system with the lenses that have a high transmission coating.
+This best telescope for viewing planets has a coma-free optical system with lenses that have a high transmission coating.

 - Quality: This best telescope in the world has a high-quality transmission coating.
 It also made up of high-quality materials.

 - Performance: This good telescope for astrophotography equipped with a large focal length of 20000 and a focal ratio of f/10.
-This best telescope under 100 comes with the standard field tripod and an advanced coma-free optics.
-It has an Audio star Handbox with the speaker.
+This best telescope under 100 comes with the standard field tripod and advanced coma-free optics.
+It has an Audio star Handbox with a speaker.
 This best refractor telescope for astrophotography has a large 203mm objective lens which enhanced the image clarity.